-This course inevstigates how community properties -- species richness, and abundance distribution -- are influenced by evolutionary history, landscape phrnomena such as dispersal and migration, and local factors such as the physical environment, disturbance, competition, predation, and positive interactions.
+This course investigates how community properties -- species richness, and abundance distribution -- are influenced by evolutionary history, landscape phenomena such as dispersal and migration, and local factors such as the physical environment, disturbance, competition, predation, and positive interactions.
 Mechanistic models of community dynamics, including succession, are discussed.
 The influence of species diversity on ecosystem function is discussed, and all aspects of the course are related to conservation science.

 NR 993 - Natural and Environmental Resources Seminar

 Presentation and discussion of recent research, literature, and policy problems in the natural and social sciences influencing resource use.
 Cr/F.